torvalds/linux/Documentation/process/submitting-patches.rst

 as you intend it to.

-The maintainer will thank you if you write your patch description in a form which can be easily pulled into Linux's source code management system, ``git``, as a "commit log".
+The maintainer will thank you if you write your patch description in a form which can be easily pulled into GNU/Linux's source code management system, ``git``, as a "commit log".
 See :ref:`the_canonical_patch_format`.

 Solve only one problem per patch.
 If your description starts to get